teaghan/AI-Enhanced-Education/md_files/PlaylabAI.md

 3. After clicking "Create App", you'll see two main panels:
    - Left: Preview panel for testing your app
    - Right: Instructions panel for writing prompts
+4. You can use the existing template to guide your instruction writing, or remove this and start from scratch!

 When writing your instructions, consider including:
 - The AI's expertise and role